-- At no time should unauthorized personnel enter the field of play unless otherwise directed to do so by the UIC or a member of the Tournament staff. - During the event of an emergency (the scenarios outlined below, or otherwise a situation that unfolds not detailed in this plan), any volunteer who is wanting to assist should first get direction from a member of the Tournament staff. - Communication is key.
-All approved volunteers and Tournament staff members should have access to a cell phone. - Announcements to the spectators/public should only be made by the PA announcer via the PA address system.
-No announcements should be made unless otherwise directed to do so by the Tournament Director. - Copies of this Emergency Action Plan (EAP) should be available at all tournament locations.
+- At no time should unauthorized personnel enter the field of play unless otherwise directed to do so by the Tournament Director or a member of the Tournament staff. - During the event of an emergency (the scenarios outlined below, or otherwise a situation that unfolds not detailed in this plan), any volunteer who is wanting to assist should first get direction from a member of the Tournament staff. - Communication is key.
+Cell phones can be utilized as needed. - Announcements to the spectators/public should only be made by the PA announcer via the PA address system.
+No announcements should be made unless otherwise directed to do so by Tournament staff. - Copies of this Emergency Action Plan (EAP) will be located in the following locations: Score Booth, Midway Hall, Kitchen area across the parking lot from "Smokey" Joe Field.